mconfalonieri/external-dns-hetzner-webhook/README.md

 ### Local deployment

-The plugin can be deployed locally with a kind cluster.
+The webhook can be deployed locally with a kind cluster.
 As a prerequisite, you need to install:

 - [Docker](https://docs.docker.com/get-docker/),
 - [Helm](https://https://helm.sh/ ) with the repos: